United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly and of Association: Work of former Special Rapporteur Kiai (2011–2017)

 Kiai also made nine official country visits, to Georgia (2012), the United Kingdom (Jan.
 2013 & April 2016), Rwanda (Jan.
 2014), Oman (Sept.
 2014), Kazakhstan (Jan.
 2015), Chile (Sept.
 2015), the Republic of Korea (Jan.
 2016) and the United States of America (July 2016).

 Kiai issued more than 190 press statements via OHCHR and sent over 900 communications to UN member states.

 Kiai also attended numerous conferences and meetings on the subject matter of his mandate and convenes consultations with various stakeholders on the subject.

 In 2014, Freedom House awarded Kiai its Freedom Award, an acknowledgment begun in 1943 "to extol recipients’ invaluable contribution to the cause of freedom and democracy."
-Prior Freedom Award honorees include Chen Guangcheng, Aung San Suu Kyi, Vaclav Havel, the 14th Dalai Lama, Medgar Evers, and Edward R. Murrow.
+Prior Freedom Award honorees include Chen Guangcheng, Aung San Suu Kyi, Václav Havel, the 14th Dalai Lama, Medgar Evers, and Edward R. Murrow.

 In October 2016, Kiai received the United Nations Foundation's Leo Nevas Award for his work as Special Rapporteur.
 The award recognizes "those who have served as agents of change in advancing international human rights."
 In December 2016, he was awarded the 2016 AFL-CIO George Meany-Lane Kirkland Human Rights Award.

 In response to continued significant police conflict with the Black Lives Matter and other social movements in the US, he conducted the first ever official country visit to the United States by a Special Rapporteur on the rights to freedom of peaceful assembly and of association in July 2016.